sourav15102/MyLearning/Cloud/AWS/Udemy/Intro.md

 - for files that were not accessed recently.

-FSx: launch 3rd party high performance on aws
+FSx: launch 3rd party high performance on aws they both are made to access data from corporate data center
-- FSx windows file server: SMB protocol, windows ntfs
+- FSx windows file server: SMB protocol, windows ntfs: integrated with MS AD
 - FSx lustre: HPC, ml, video processing

 ### ASG: